August - An Idea for Every Day - Week 3

 that’s exactly what they’ll figure out.
 You’ll need potatoes, some common

-kitchen utensils and ingredients, a lab notebook and 2-5 days’ time.
+kitchen utensils and ingredients, a lab notebook, and 2-5 days’ time.
 The

 variable you’re testing: soaking the potatoes.
 Science Buddies’ resources include background information, a materials list, a

-thorough procedure guide with a data collection sheet, variation suggestions
+thorough procedure guide with a data collection sheet, variation suggestions, and additional potato learning opportunities.

 Power up your Fourth to Sixth Grade learner’s